Pat Clyne - World Famous Treasure Hunter

 Pat Clyne placing the ashes of Mel Fisher at the bridge of what was once the unsinkable Titanic

 The Festival will provide a platform to help several charitable organizations who support the local community.

-The Vero Beach Pirate Festival is produced and hosted by
+The Vero Beach Pirate & Caribbean Festival is hosted by

 POTTC Events and the Vero Beach Chamber of Commerce